Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

     - Python
 ---

-While working on a piece of code using threads, I struggled against a very nasty but fun bug that lead me to better understand some internals of python.
+While working on a piece of code using threads, I struggled against a very nasty but fun bug that lead me to understand some internals of Python better.

 # The nasty bug